hniksic/sendable/README.md

 ## Are the run-time checks expensive?

-While run-time checks performed by `SendRc` and `SendOption` are certainly more expensive than those of `Rc` and `Option`, which are non-existrent, they are still reasonably cheap.
+While run-time checks performed by `SendRc` and `SendOption` are certainly more expensive than those of `Rc` and `Option`, which are non-existent, they are still reasonably cheap.

 `SendRc::deref()` just compares the id of the pinned-to thread fetched with a relaxed atomic load with the current thread, and checks that migration isn't in progress with an